Promoting British Values

-It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
-Foxborough Primary School is dedicated to preparing students for their adult life beyond the formal examined curriculum and ensuring that it promotes and reinforces British values to all its students.
+It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group.
+Foxborough Primary School is dedicated to preparing students for their adult life beyond the formal curriculum and ensuring that it promotes and reinforces British values to all its students.

 The five British Values are:

 Tolerance of those of different faiths and beliefs

 The school uses strategies within the National Curriculum and beyond to secure such outcomes for pupils.
 The examples that follow show some of the many ways we seek to embed British values.